Fifth Third Field

 Review by Mike

-Fifth Third Field is the home of the Toledo Mud Hens of Triple-A East.
+Fifth Third Field is the home of the Toledo Mud Hens of the International League.
 In 2002, the Mud Hens left venerable Ned Skeldon Stadium for a brand new, downtown ballpark called Fifth Third Field.
 Joining similarly named stadiums in Dayton, Ohio and Comstock, Michigan, this is now the Third Fifth Third Field.
 Say that three times fast, I dare you.

 Talk about a change of scenery!
 The old park was well out of town in the middle of an open fairground, while Fifth Third is shoehorned into the Toledo skyline.
 The ballpark features a very nice brick and stone facade, and is just as nice on the inside.
 Opting for two levels of seating gives the park a big league feel while at the same time allowing all of the seating to be very close to the field.
 It's a cozy AAA park.
 I sat all over the stadium and my vote for the best seats in the house are in the upper level midway between 3rd base and the left field foul pole.